William DeHart Hubbard was born in Cincinnati on November 25, 1903.

 1940 Racial Amity Committee.

-Request this
+Request slip

 Souvenir